 Yes!
 The virtual Festival is free and open access, broadcast via our website, Youtube and Facebook pages.

-Typically, entrance to the Festival Village is free, and almost all of our events – including readings, panel discussions, film screenings, performances and children’s events – are free and open to the public.
+Entrance to the Festival Village is also free, and almost all of our events – including readings, panel discussions, film screenings, performances and children’s events – are free and open to the public.
 Seating is on a first-come basis and everyone is welcome.

 There are two notable exceptions: